 - Evaluate suppliers for redundancies: This step of the payables process is also familiar to accounting professionals and it’s when they are required to look for any opportunities to get rid of unnecessary expenses.
 The idea is to reduce expenses without hurting the business.

 - Supplier fraud identification: The entire process of paying bills involves a lot of manual work which means it’s always at risk for human error.
 However, employees are also the first line of defense against fraudulent activity in your accounts payable department.

 Machine learning techniques used for Accounts Payables

-- Invoice matching for payment: Machine learning can be used to match invoices based on the description within the invoice itself, which in turn will determine whether or not payment should be made.
-OCR techniques can be implemented to read information from an invoice, such as its date, amount, customer ID, and so on.
+Machine learning can be used to match invoices with purchase orders (POs) and receipts based on the description within the invoice itself, which in turn will determine whether or not payment should be made.
+OCR techniques can be implemented to read information from POs, and an invoice, such as its date, amount, customer ID, and so on.
 Invoice matching involves sorting through invoices to find the correct one, or correct group of invoices, for payment.
 Machine learning algorithms used for invoice matching include clustering algorithms, classification algorithms such as ensemble techniques, SVM, etc. Clustering involves grouping similar invoices together to determine if payments should be made.
 Classification models are used to classify whether payment should be made.

 Use cases for machine learning in accounts payable are increasing in number.
 There is a lot of manual work involved in account payables, and machine learning techniques can be used to make the process more efficient.
 It’s critical for your small business to stay competitive that you keep up with these trends by looking into machine learning possibilities for account payable procedures like invoice matching or fraud detection.
 We hope this blog post has helped you figure out how to get started training machine-learning models for account payable activities in your own company without spending too much time reading about it yourself.
 For assistance applying any of these machine-learning techniques to your company’s accounting processes, please get in touch with us right away.